Problems Accessing and Displaying Veeam UI

 - In the list of configuration options, find network.automatic-ntlm-auth.allow-non-fqdn.

-To log in using different credentials of the Veeam Virtualization Extensions Users group member, clear the Login using Windows credentials check box and enter the username and password for the corresponding admin account.
+To log in using different credentials of the Veeam Virtualization Extensions Users group member, clear the Login using Windows credentials check box and enter the user name and password for the administrator account.

 Login using Windows credentials check box not displayed